 Make giving a consistent practice

-Who doesn’t love a surprise gift?
-We all do, but the key to make giving a part of your financial well-being is to do it regularly.
-Many nonprofits rely on consistent support.
+The key to make giving a part of your financial well-being is to do it regularly.
+Nonprofits rely on consistent support.
 It doesn’t have to be a lot, but a monthly pledge of time or money allows them to plan, too.
 Plus, you know you’re doing good in your ’hood every month without having to remember to send a check.

 Every time you support a local charity, you make our community stronger.
-Every little bit counts.
-When we work together, we make life better for everyone (including ourselves).
+And don’t be surprised if you feel a little stronger, too.